-The treatments for some of these other conditions (steroid creams, for example) can also be used to treat skin lymphoma.
+The treatments for some of these other conditions (for example, steroid creams) can also be used to treat skin lymphoma.
 This means that even if you are treated for a different condition, your skin might improve for a while.
 This may delay the time it takes before a skin lymphoma is suspected.
 Some people make many visits to the GP or skin clinic before getting a final diagnosis.

 Even if your doctor suspects a skin lymphoma, you may need to have tests repeated several times before the diagnosis is confirmed.
-It can take years for some people to get a confirmed diagnosis of skin lymphoma.
+On average it takes around three years to get a confirmed diagnosis of skin lymphoma.
+However, it might take considerably more or less time.
 Fortunately, early treatment is not critical for skin lymphomas and they tend to respond well to available treatments.

 Who diagnoses skin lymphoma?

 Diagnosing skin lymphoma is a bit like solving a jigsaw puzzle.
 A team of people from different hospital departments are involved in identifying the pieces and putting them together.
-This may include a dermatologist (skin specialist) or haematologist (a specialist in diseases of the blood, including lymphoma) and other healthcare professionals, who work as part of a multidisciplinary team (MDT).
-You might only meet a few of these people but they are all involved behind-the-scenes in diagnosing your condition and recommending the best treatment for you.
+This might include a dermatologist (skin specialist), haematologist (a specialist in diseases of the blood, including lymphoma), or clinical oncologist who specialises in lymphoma (a specialist in treating people who have lymphoma with treatments that don’t involve surgery) and other healthcare professionals, who work as part of a multidisciplinary team (MDT).
+You might only meet a few of these people but they are all involved in diagnosing your condition and recommending the best treatment for you.

 History and examination

 Your doctor asks you about your skin condition (the ‘history’), including:

 - how it affects you